-Welcome to the USM Coastal Ecology Lab
+Welcome to the Coastal Ecology and Seagrass Biology Lab

 We are part of the School of Ocean Science and Technology and Division of Coastal Sciences at The University of Southern Mississippi.
 Our lab is located at the Gulf Coastal Research Laboratory in Ocean Springs, MS.

-Research in the Coastal Ecology Lab focuses on:
+Research in our lab focuses on:

 1) The functional role of submerged, floating, and emergent coastal plants as habitat and food for nearshore animals